-Casey lives in West Des Moines with his wife Lindsay and their three children — daughters Afton (age 6) and Emery (age 3) and son Becker (4 months).
+Casey lives in West Des Moines with his wife Lindsay and their three children — daughters Afton and Emery, and son Becker.
 He enjoys spending time with his family, watching TV and movies, and staying active playing just about any sport.

 Casey was also on the cast of a local improvisational comedy troupe, an experience that instilled in him more than a sense of comedic timing.

 “I enjoy comedy and performing and got on the cast after an open audition,” says Casey.
 “It’s great for developing both listening and quick thinking skills.”